praveenkumaryogi11/Udemy-clone/README.md

 ## Technologies Used:
 HTML & CSS
 ## How to View
-you can access my portfolio by visiting
+you can access my portfolio https://praveenkumaryogi11.github.io/Udemy-clone/